-Whole exterior of the cathedral is rich with architectural forms and sculptures.
-Especially ornate are the portals in the west, south and north facades.
+The whole exterior of the cathedral is rich with architectural forms and sculptures.
+Especially ornate are the portals in the west, south, and north facades.
 All sculptures were brightly painted in Medieval times.

 West facade includes both towers and opens towards the plaza.
 It was constructed in 1200 – 1250.
-Facade has three portals – Portal of the Last Judgement in the centre and portals of the Virgin and St. Anne in sides.
-All are covered with huge number of high quality sculptures.
-Central portal shows the dead awakened by angels and judged by Christ.
+The facade has three portals – Portal of the Last Judgement in the center and portals of the Virgin and St. Anne at sides.
+All are covered with a huge number of high-quality sculptures.
+The central portal shows the dead awakened by angels and judged by Christ.
 Here is everything – angels, demons, Jesus, pope, warriors, even black African.

 The beautiful south facade was started in 1257.
-Main element of this facade is the giant rose window with smaller rose window above it.
+The main element of this facade is the giant rose window with a smaller rose window above it.
 Sculptures show scenes from the life of St. Stephen and local saints.
 This part of Notre Dame Cathedral is one of the highest achievements in Gothic architecture.

 North facade is directed towards a narrow, shady street and there is much less attention on it.
 Nevertheless the richness and quality of the decoration is similar to the one of other facades.
 Sculptures show the cenes of infancy of Christ and the story of Theophilus.

 The semicircular apse is an architectural value on its own.
 It is accented with fourteen flying buttresses, which do not hold the structure – they just divert the rainwater.
 On the ends of flying buttresses are gargoyles – grotesque, medieval sculptures.
 Water flows through the "throats of these stone creatures.